edrubin/EC524S24/projects/project-001/README.md

 ## Help!

-In addition to the lab materials, lecture notes, and books, don't forget that we also have a bunhc of Kaggle notebooks that could help:
+In addition to the lab materials, lecture notes, and books, don't forget that we also have a bunch of Kaggle notebooks that could help:

 - [An introduction to preprocessing with `tidymodels`](https://www.kaggle.com/edwardarubin/intro-tidymodels-preprocessing).
 (Kaggle notebook)
 - [An introduction to modeling with `tidymodels`](https://www.kaggle.com/edwardarubin/intro-tidymodels-modeling).
 (Kaggle notebook)